Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.

-- The Red Sox have a 4.47 team ERA that ranks 18th across all MLB pitching staffs.
+- The Red Sox have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 176 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (180 total, 1.3 per game).

-- His most recent appearance was on Saturday against the Los Angeles Dodgers, when the left-hander went 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he threw four innings, allowing one earned run while giving up five hits.

-- The 34-year-old has an ERA of 3.99, with 9.6 strikeouts per nine innings, in 18 games this season.
-Opponents have a .242 batting average against him.
+- The 27-year-old has put up an ERA of 4.93, with 8.2 strikeouts per nine innings, in 15 games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.